MCL Tear Treatment in Bismarck, MO

 - Overuse or Repeated Stress: Repetitive knee stress activities, like marathon running, may gradually weaken the MCL, increasing tear risk.

-- Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength can increase the risk of MCL tears as the ligament compensates for the lack of support.
-Quadriceps and hamstring imbalances may destabilize the knee, adding strain to the MCL.
+- Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee can increase the risk of MCL tears as the ligament compensates for the lack of support.
+Imbalances between the quadriceps and hamstrings may destabilize the knee, adding strain to the MCL.

 Symptoms of an MCL Tear